Runge-Kutta Lawson schemes for stochastic differential equations: Convergence of SRK Lawson schemes

 In \cref{fig:convergence} we see that {for $\lambda=1$} the Euler--Maruyama DSL scheme has an approximate strong order $p=0.5${,} the Platen DSL and Midpoint FSL schemes have an approximate strong order $p=1.0${, and the Platen $1.5$ DSL scheme has an approximate strong order of $1.5$} as expected. {Of the two first order schemes, the} Midpoint FSL scheme has a smaller error than the Platen DSL, which is also expected as this scheme, {in addition to the drift term,} also incorporates the diffusion term into the exponential operator.

 {In \cref{fig:convergence5} we observe that for $\lambda=5$ the errors of the SL schemes are considerably smaller than the ones of their underlying methods.
-The order is as expected for all methods, with the exception of EM, for which the error more or less completely overlaps with the one of Platen's method.
-In this particular case, the order 1 error term dominates the order 0.5 term for the given step sizes.
+The order is as expected for all methods {except the} EM method. {For the latter} the order 1 error term dominates the order 0.5 term for the given step sizes, and {we observe that} the error more or less completely overlaps with the one of Platen's method.
 We still notice that the error of EM DSL is smaller than the one of EM, although the measured order is smaller.
-For step sizes less than $2^{-18}$, we observed that the error difference between EM and EM DSL is insignificant, and both methods exhibit order 0.5.}
+For step sizes less than $2^{-18}$, we {have observed} that the error difference between EM and EM DSL is insignificant, and both methods exhibit order 0.5.}

-{In \cref{fig:efficiency1,fig:efficiency2} we depict the computational effort, measured as wall-clock time per batch of 25 paths, vs.\ the strong error.
-For $\lambda =1$, there is no difference in efficiency between the two Euler-Maruyama methods.
-The DSL Platen methods are more efficient than their counterparts for both values of $\lambda$.
-The increased efficiency of the DSL-methods is more pronounced for $\lambda=5$.
-The Midpoint FSL method is less efficient than its counterpart for both values of $\lambda$.
-It is a fully implicit method, and we assume the reason is that for the FSL method, in each step a matrix exponential has to be calculated.
-See e.\,g.\ \cite{debrabantXXlsf} for an example where this computational overhead pays off.}
+{In \cref{fig:efficiency1,fig:efficiency2} we depict the computational effort, measured as wall-clock time per batch of 25 paths, vs.\ the strong error {averaged over all batches}.
+Between the two Euler-Maruyama methods {and the two Midpoint methods, respectively,} {a difference in efficiency can only be seen for $\lambda =5$, while} the DSL Platen methods are more efficient than their counterparts for both values of $\lambda$.
+The increased efficiency of the DSL-methods is more pronounced for $\lambda=5$. {For larger step sizes and especially $\lambda=5$, similar to the above discussion it can be observed that the error of both the Euler-Maruyama and the Midpoint method is dominated by higher order terms.} }